kkdp/Array/README.md

 # Array
+1. Finding floor value of sorted array using binary search.
-1. Largest subarray with equal number of 0s and 1s
+2. Largest subarray with equal number of 0s and 1s